KalebHawkins/KryoLogs/content/docs/linux/openshift/machinesets.md

 toc: true
 ---

-In this document we are going to review the process of modifing a machineset to increase resources, for this example we will be increasing memory.
+In this document we are going to review the process of modifying a machineset to increase resources, for this example we will be increasing memory.

 ## Modify The Machineset